Mass migration heightens simmering tensions in border community

 “We now have one-third of the population of the city of Del Rio, Texas, in a confined space under the international bridge,” said Del Rio Mayor Bruno “Ralphy” Lozano, who briefly closed the city-operated toll lanes on the international bridge and paused border traffic.
 “I had thought the alarm was set on Monday but this is a nuclear bomb alarm.
 This is no longer sustainable or acceptable.”

 Lozano’s temporary shut down of border traffic was a not-so-veiled attempt to pressure his counterparts in Ciudad Acuña, across the river in Mexico, to do more to stop or reroute buses full of migrants away from Del Rio, according to city and county officials.

+After much back and forth, U.S. Customs and Border Protection decided to shut down entry into Mexico on Friday just as hundreds of workers were heading back home to Ciudad Acuña for the weekend.
+Hard laborers, shoppers, families and mothers with children alone at home — all of whom commute daily to Del Río — were stopped, without much notice, from going home, motorists said.
+They wondered aloud why they, mostly Mexicans with dual citizenship or special work visas, had to suffer the consequences of mass migration that they consider the fault of both the U.S. and Mexican governments.

 Halting commerce and pedestrian traffic across the bridge for an extended period would have major economic consequences for both cities.

-It’s the kind of tactical approach Lozano and other Democratic leaders in the Texas border county have employed while navigating the thorny migration politics of their transnational community.
+Temporary shutdown is the kind of tactical approach Lozano and other Democratic leaders in the Texas border county have employed while navigating the thorny migration politics of their transnational community.
 In Val Verde County, social media documents the coarsening rhetoric and misinformation-fueled antagonism against immigrants among county residents, who voted for President Donald Trump in 2020.

 But the images of what is happening under the international bridge this week are raw and undeniable.
 Property owners queried U.S. Border Patrol agents earlier this summer about making citizen arrests and shooting migrants who trespass.
 In a place where some are less than one or two generations removed from their own family’s border crossing, the histrionics are confounding to longtime leaders navigating the political ruptures.